Gaius-Augustus/BRAKER/README.md

 2. Specify the command line option `--CDBTOOLS_PATH=/path/to/cdbtools/` to `braker.pl`.

-#### GenomeThreader

-**Note:** Support of GenomeThreader within BRAKER is deprecated.

-This tool is required, only, if you would like to run protein to genome alignments with BRAKER using GenomeThreader.
-This is a suitable approach only if an annotated species of short evolutionary distance to your target genome is available.
-Download GenomeThreader from <http://genomethreader.org/>.
-Unpack and install according to `gth/README`.

-BRAKER will try to locate the GenomeThreader executable by using an environment variable `$ALIGNMENT_TOOL_PATH`.
-Alternatively, this can be supplied as command line argument (`--ALIGNMENT_TOOL_PATH=/your/path/to/gth`).

 #### Spaln

 **Note:** Support of stand-alone Spaln (ouside of ProtHint) within BRAKER is deprecated.